Pl0uf-tlt/esp32-idf-lib/sensirion_sensors/sht3x/README.md

+# **This README isn't up to date, it wwill be sooon but ain't for now**

+It can still provide usefull informatios but it's not finished yet

 # Driver for **SHT3x** digital **temperature and humidity sensor**

 The driver is for the usage with the ESP32 and ESP-IDF

 ## About this driver